gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 The guard does as he's told.
 Vurt ties the first guard's wrists together, then the second's, and then uses a third length of cord to loop them together.
 Ishad glances at his work and grunts.
 "Good.
 Now, I'm sure you gentlemen will be more comfortable sitting.
 No, just here is fine.
 Thank you."
-Ishad steps back.
+He steps back.
 "What do you think?"

 "Let's just go."
 Vurt has taken the two halves of his spear from the sleeve in the side of his pack and screwed them together.
 He thumps its butt on the